 If you are approved and adopt, you will be expected to let us know how your new family member settles in, how everything goes at the vet (you are required to take your newly adopted animal to the vet within 7 days of the adoption) and then to follow up once your kitten/puppy is spayed/neutered, if applicable.
 Of course, we hope that you will always maintain communication with us, as we are always available to help and/or hear the “tails” of your furry family members.

-You will be required to read and sign the adoption contract before we will give the animal to you.
+You will be required to read and sign the adoption contract, (as well as the Spay / Neuter Contract for puppies) before we will give the animal to you.
 If you have questions regarding its terms, please email Lauren.

 Why should you adopt?

 Dog adoption and cat adoption saves lives.
 Adopt a dog or adopt a cat and you'll have a friend for life!
 What is the difference between adopting a dog, adopting a cat, adopting a kitten or adopting a puppy versus getting dogs for sale, cats for sale, puppies for sale or kittens for sale from a dog breeder or a cat breeder?
 When someone is breeding puppies or breeding kittens, they are creating new dogs and cats who need homes.
 Some people are interested in a very specific breed of dog, cat, puppy or kitten and they think the only way to find that specific breed is to buy a dog for sale or buy a cat for sale from a puppy breeder or a kitten breeder.
 Yet animal shelters are filled with dogs and cats who must find homes.
 So rather than buying a dog or puppy for sale from a dog breeder or buying a cat or kitten for sale from a cat breeder, we encourage people to adopt a dog, adopt a cat, adopt a puppy or adopt a kitten at their local animal shelter, SPCA, humane society or pet rescue group.